NapoleonWils0n/kodi-playercorefactory/docs/external-player/README.md

 # Kodi Send video urls to an external machine

-## Linux instructions

-Copy the kodi-external-player-ip.sh script to the bash-scripts directory
+Copy the kodi-external-player-ip.sh script to the bash-scripts directory if you are using linux, or to the bash-scripts-macosx directory if you using mac osx, or to the bash-scripts-windows directory if you using windows

 ### Setting up kodi on an external to recieve streams